 Are there any plants, lichen or moss growing on the tree?
 Describe them.

-What sort of environment does this tree live in?
-Is it a dry forest, a school yard, a riverside, a farm, a mountain top?
+environment does this tree live in?
+Is it a dry forest, a school yard, How old do you think the tree is?
+Is it older or younger than you?
+Your family members?